 In 2013 assistance has been provided to thousands of families with food, rentals and utilities.

 The needs of the Cumberland area are growing.
-During the month of August 2014 we served 227 families, with 420 of them adults and 229 of them children and 41 Seniors, We gave out 41 bags of food, 149 vouchers for perishable food.
-Helped with 53 utility bills and 4 families with rent assistant.
-We have out 19 packs of diapers and 1 formula assistance.
+During the month of February 2015 we served 154 families, with 232 of them adults and 118 of them children and 34 Seniors.
+In all we gave out 212 bags of food!
 We cannot do this without the generous help from you either monetary or through volunteering.
 We are still collecting winter coats and turkeys from Martins.
 We do not need any more plastic bags.
 Many thanks to all who are keeping St. Anthony place going.

 Through the kindness of area friends, parishioners and benefactors our mission is accomplished.
 The hours of operation are Monday through Friday, 1:00 p.m. to 3:00 p.m.
 The Catholic churches of Our Lady of the Mountains Parish observe the first Sunday of each month as Food Sunday.
 On this Sunday, parishioners may bring canned food items to any of the parish churches to provide support.

 We are most grateful to our men and women volunteers who adhere faithfully to their assigned schedule for daily operation.
 Do we need additional volunteers?
 You can bet we do!
 Nancy Welsh and Susie Helmstetter are the co-coordinators of St. Anthony Place.
 Rev. Bernard Finerty, OFM Cap. is the moderator.
 If you would care to offer your services, we extend our welcome to new and supporting friends always.
 Monetary contributions are always appreciated in order to continue our mission.